Kun-Gao/ARP-CBCT/README.md

 - training, validation, or testing scripts;
 - checkpoints or experiment logs.

 These components will be released after paper acceptance.
-The current repository is intended to disclose the complete model construction and its geometry-aware forward interface.

 ## Citation